theFl00f/shopify-internship-challenge/README.md

 * see a banner after adding a 5th movie
 * can remove items from your nomination list

-Next steps for this app (if I don't get to them) are:
+Next steps for this app are:
-* RWD for mobile
 * use localstorage to persist your choices on page refresh